Marconi-Stem/fwl/_pages/05-dada.md

     * Go to `File > Open...` and select your iPhone photo.

 2.  **Duplicate the Background Layer:**
-    * In the Layers panel (usually on the right side), right-click on your "Background" layer and choose `Duplicate Layer`.
+    * choose `Duplicate Layer`.
 You should now have two identical layers.

 3.  **Desaturate the Duplicate Layer:**
     * Select the **top** (duplicate) layer.
     * Go to `Colors > Desaturate > Desaturate...`
-    * In the dialog box, you can usually leave the default "Luminosity" mode, or experiment with "Lightness" or "Average" to see which gives the best black and white conversion for your image.
-Click `OK`.
+    * use default "Luminosity" mode, Click `OK`.

 4.  **Invert Colors of the Desaturated Layer:**
     * With the top layer still selected, go to `Colors > Invert`.
 Your image will now look like a photo negative.